 For example, in the United States, an average of 50 billion water bottles are disposed of each year, of which 23% are properly recycled.

 Plastic bottles take centuries to break down and release toxic chemicals during that process.
 Making the switch to reusable reduces waste and saves resources.

 Tips to help you make the switch to reusable:

-- Find no-waste stores where you can bring your own containers
+- Find no-waste stores where you can bring your containers

 7. Make Changes to Your Diet

 Agriculture and forestry activities associated with food production account for over one-quarter of greenhouse gases emitted from human activities.
-More than half of agricultural emissions are associated with animal products, such as livestock and the production of methane gas.
+Over half of the agricultural emissions are from animal products, such as livestock and methane gas production.

-Believe it or not, what you eat impacts the environment and making small changes to your diet can help tackle climate change.
+Believe it or not, what you eat impacts the environment, and making minor changes to your diet can help tackle climate change.
 For example, some studies have suggested that adopting a vegan diet can reduce the number of greenhouse gases your diet contributes to climate change by up to 60%.

 Tips to help you make your diet more climate-friendly:

 - Reduce beef consumption (e.g., once or twice per week)